appu1232/Discord-Selfbot/README.md

-# A discord Selfbot with various commands
+# A Discord selfbot with various commands

 A selfbot that has various in-built commands as well as the ability to dynamically add commands using the ``>add`` command on discord. **Note: The in-built command prefix is ``>`` but custom commands use the prefix ``.``**